singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

     # Please preserve the flat list format for the yaml loader
     registry: [/tmp/my-registry]

-After making the abvoe change, exit and do a sanity check to make sure your active config is the one you think it is:
+After making the above change, exit and do a sanity check to make sure your active config is the one you think it is:

 .. code-block:: console